 Yes.
-Although Citrix recommends that the same CPU type is used throughout the pool (homogeneous resource pool), it is possible for hosts with different CPU types to join pool (heterogeneous), provided they are from the same vendor.
-Refer to the XenServer 7.0 Administrator's Guide for details.
+Citrix recommends that the same CPU type is used throughout the pool (homogeneous resource pool).
+However, it is possible for hosts with different CPU types to join a pool (heterogeneous), provided the CPUs are from the same vendor.
+For more information, see the XenServer 7.4 Administrator's Guide.

-For updated information about the support for feature masking for specific CPU types, refer to the XenServer Hardware Compatibility List (HCL).
+For updated information about the support for feature masking for specific CPU types, see the XenServer Hardware Compatibility List (HCL).

-XenMotion (Live Migration) & Storage XenMotion
+XenMotion (Live Migration) and Storage XenMotion